-If you're the partner who is lounging, you’ll start resenting your partner for being so demanding, especially if s/he is much older than you.
+If you're the partner who is lounging around, you may start resenting your partner for being so demanding, especially if they are much older than you.
 Why be so successful if you can't enjoy the benefits?
 You start rationalizing to yourself.

-Given my window has passed, let me reflect on the good and bad of marrying rich to help those of you who still have a chance or are thinking of splitting.
+Alas, given I'm content with my choice, let me reflect on the good and bad of marrying rich to help those of you who still have a chance or are thinking of splitting.

 Pros Of Marrying Rich